-5.2.3.
-Planned Operational Changes
+5.2.3 Planned Operational Changes

 Operational changes are expected from time-to-time due to maintenance, addition/subtraction of equipment (including wells), or other extenuating circumstances.
 Planned operational changes must be reported to the CAWCD Water Transmission Group at least 14 days prior to the occurrence of the operational change so that potential impacts can be evaluated.
-For example, if a group of wells will be shut down for maintenance, but water will continue to be wheeled, CAWCD may require the Wheeling Entity to model potential impacts to water quality.
+For example, if a group of wells will be shut down for maintenance, but water will continue to be wheeled, CAWCD may require the Wheeling Entity to collect additional samples, or model potential impacts to water quality.
+In the event of an outage caused by unforeseen circumstances, CAWCD should be notified as soon as practical.

-5.2.4.
-Water Quality Reporting - Annual Report
+5.2.4 Water Quality Reporting - Annual Report

 By March 31 of each year of operational monitoring (Proving Period and Compliance Monitoring), the Wheeling Entity shall submit an annual report for the previous calendar year to the CAWCD Water Transmission Group and Reclamation.
-The CAWCD Water Transmission Group will develop a standard format for the report, but in general, the report will detail all sampling activity, operational data (e.g. flow data), and water quality data.
+The CAWCD Water Transmission Group will develop a standard format for the report, but in general, the report will summarize all sampling activity, operational data (e.g. flow data), and water quality data.
 Constituents that exceed Standards at any time during the year will be highlighted with an explanation of reasons for the exceedance and actions taken to mitigate the exceedance.

-6. Enforcement
+6 Enforcement